Charles G. Janson Garage: Description

 The Charles G. Janson Garage is a two-story commercial building constructed of brick.
-The original section of the building is a deep building with a narrow front, a gently sloping roof, and a steppet parapet on either side.
+The original section of the building is a deep building with a narrow front, a gently sloping roof, and a stepped parapet on either side.
 The second floor is relatively shallow.
 The front facade is faced with dark red brick and the remaining sides are faced with a yellow brick.
 The front has a wide center entrance originally used as an auto entry, but since converted to a double-door with sidelights.
 Two large shop windows are placed on either side of the entrance, and a large central window, flanked by narrower windows, is in the upper story.

 A single-story brick addition is connected to the side of the original building well back from the street, giving the overall plan an L-shape.
 The addition originally had three garage bays and a large window in front; the garage entrances have since been converted to doors.